ZiadHmedan/js-proplemSolving/README.md

 **Description:**

-ou are given an array prices where prices[i] is the price of a given stock on the ith day.
+you are given an array prices where prices[i] is the price of a given stock on the ith day.

 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.